 Water quality data was collected in October, 1960 (Black).
 On 7/20/1995, a site study was conducted for aquatic vegetation.
-Data was also collected from the DNR (SWIMS database) for Secchi depth, which was taken using a Landsat satellite in 2009 (WDNR, 2012c).
-On April 8, 2010 a macroinvertebrates study was conducted and on August 16, 2010 White Water Associates Inc. sampled Rice Creek.
+Data was also collected from the WDNR (SWIMS database) for Secchi depth, which was taken using a Landsat satellite in 2009, 2011, 2012, and 2015.
 That water quality information is briefly summarized in this section, but more fully interpreted in Appendix C.

-Water clarity for Rice Creek is poor.
+Water clarity for Rice Creek is "fair."
 Turbidity has not been sampled in the past, but Black (1960) said the water column appearance was clear.
-Water quality would be classified as good with respect to phosphorus concentrations.
+Water quality would be classified as "good" with respect to phosphorus concentrations.
 Chlorophyll a (a measure of the amount of algae) is low.
 Nitrogen, conductivity, sodium, and potassium are considered low.
 The conductivity in Rice Creek in 1960 was 118 mmhos which is considered low.
 The calcium level was borderline with respect to suitability for zebra mussels.
 The alkalinity was also tested in 1960 with a value of 57 ppm.
 The pH of Rice Creek is slightly alkaline.